rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 supervisors:          # what supervisor the local site should connect to
   - ip: 127.0.0.1       # ip
     port: 13111         # port
+core_version: 3.2.2     # core version, tests not revelant for this version will be skipped
 sxl: tlc                # sxl to use, options are 'core' or 'tlc'
-sxl_version: 1.1        # sxl version to use
+sxl_version: 1.2.1      # sxl version, tests not relevant for this version will be skipped
 components:           # components of local site, organized by type and name
   main:                 # type
     TC:                 # name